 It is a place where parents end up pushing each other to the floor for Pokemon card XXXX.
 Or pay $300.00 for a $10.00 item on eBay.

 Or perhaps it’s just relinquishing our opportunities to smile and relax and enjoy the season while rushing to make sure that we find just the right gift that will make our kids happy.

 There are and many other ways in which we surrender the spirit of the season.
 What follows is a brief discussion of four very practical strategies that you can put to use right away that will begin to expand your child’s perception of what the holidays are about.
 Some involve more effort.
 Some involve less effort.

-I will assume for the purposes of this newsletter that most parents want to promote values of gratitude, peace, joy, love, sharing, and happiness.
+I will assume for this newsletter that most parents want to promote values of gratitude, peace, joy, love, sharing, and happiness.
 So…..

-If our intention is to promote those values, how do we do it?
+If we intend to promote those values, how do we do it?

 And, when those values are present over the Holidays, how can we help to make those valuable moments memorable and sustaining?

 Teaching and Expanding The Values of the Holidays